-What does it really mean to get a complete roof replacement in Round Rock?
+What does it really mean to get a complete roof replacement by Longhorn Roofing?

 There’s a lot more to any roof than meets the eye.
 That’s why most experienced roofing contractors no longer refer just to roofs, but to roofing systems.
 The roofing system isn’t just the surface layer but everything that strengthens and supports it.

-So, what does a complete roof replacement consist of?
+So, what 4 components does a complete Round Rock roof replacement consist of?

 1. All-New Shingles